jeffreykegler/hoonlint/misc/whitespace.md

 This is
 lines 346-356 of
 `arvo/lib/hood/kiln.hoon`:
-Here the rune line is line 346, the rune is again COLSIG, and it reanchors at TISFAS (`=/`).
+Here the rune line is line 346, the rune-ish is again COLSIG, and it reanchors at TISFAS (`=/`).
-TISFAS is 3-fixed, and 2 of its runechildren are on the rune line, so that the per-brick anchor offset of the TISFAS is that of its 2nd runechild -- one stop.
+TISFAS is 3-fixed, and 2 of its runechildren are on the rune line, so that the per-rune-ish offset of the TISFAS is that of its 2nd runechild -- one stop.
-The anchor column is therefore one stop after the anchor brick column.
+The anchor column is therefore one stop after the anchor rune-ish column.

-COLSIG again is 0-running, so that its runsteps should be indented one stop past the anchor column, which in this case means two stops past the anchor brick column.
+COLSIG again is 0-running, so that its runsteps should be indented one stop past the anchor column.
-By the same logic, the TISTIS should be indented at the anchor column, whicb is one stop past the anchor brick column.
+By the same logic, the TISTIS should be indented at the anchor column.
 This is what we see in the example.
 The last three lines of the example are the last runechild of the TISFAS.

-## Comments
+## Header and inline comments

 Comments count as whitespace.
 A comment is a **header comment** if it is on a line